osgi/osgi.enroute.site/_tutorial_maven/200-workspace.md

 ## Existing Setup

-The standard OSGi enRoute setup uses a JPM repository and a number of indexed repositories.
+The standard OSGi enRoute setup uses a Maven repository and a number of indexed repositories.
 You can find these definitions in `./cnf/ext/enroute.bnd` and `./cnf/ext/enroute-distro.bnd`.
 Look at the created plugins.
 In this tutorial, we will replace the Release repository and the Maven Central repository by overwriting the values for their plugin definitions.

 In a company wide setup it is recommended to create a custom workspace that has this setup.